jonathanlocke/jonathanlocke.github.io/published/resources.md

         listenTo(zip.entry("data.txt")).safeCopyTo(folder, OVERWRITE);
     }

-In each case, the code is assumed to be in a class implementing *Repeater*.
+In each case, the code is assumed to be present in a class implementing *Repeater*.
 The *listenTo()* calls add *this* as a listener to the argument object, creating a listener chain.
 If something notable happens in a *Resource* (for example, an attempt to open the resource when it doesn't exist), it will broadcast a message down the listener chain.

 #### Resource problems and messaging